-The Review Group were presented with a number of long term solutions for consideration - see Appendix 4 for details.
+The Review Group were presented with a number of long term solutions for consideration - see Appendix 3 for details.

-The Review Consider an option to remove BSSOQ as requirement of UNC and put in place a Supply Point Ratchet process to encourage appropriate behaviours for booking capacity with the transporters.
-This would ensure a level of confidence that the challenges presented by the Authority can be met.
-A draft Modification Proposal has included in Appendix 5.
+The Review Group consider an option to remove BSSOQ as requirement of UNC and put in place a Supply Point Ratchet process to encourage appropriate behaviours for booking capacity with the transporters.
+This would ensure a level of confidence that the challenges presented by the Authority and detailed in Section 3 above, can be met.
+A draft Modification Proposal has included in Appendix 4.
+However, a number of Review Group members were concerned there was no evidence provided to prove a change was required or that other consumer groups would not be unduly impacted by the change.
+The Review Group concluded these were questions that should be considered in the consultation process should a Modification Proposal be raised.